Motor fuel tax and carbon tax frequently asked questions

 Note: The federal goods and services tax (GST) is calculated as a percentage of the purchase price of the fuel.
 Any applicable carbon tax and/or motor fuel tax is included in the purchase price for the purposes of calculating GST.
 PST is not included in the purchase price for the purposes of calculating GST.

-For a complete list of the fuels and combustibles subject to motor fuel tax and carbon tax, and their tax rates, see Tax Rates on Fuels (Bulletin MFT-CT 005) (PDF, 241KB).
+For a complete list of the fuels and combustibles subject to motor fuel tax and carbon tax, and their tax rates, see our Motor fuel tax and carbon tax rates on fuels and substances page.

 Do motor fuel tax and carbon tax apply to ethanol and biodiesel?